couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

         }
     }

-This indicates a `purgeInterval` of two days
+This indicates a tombstone `purgeInterval` of two days with a threshold of 30% disk fragmentation for data and views.
+This means items can be expired for two days or deleted two ago and their tombstones will be purged during the next auto-compaction run.

 <a id="couchbase-admin-restapi-views"></a>